dr-leo/PyHyphen/README.txt

 6. Testing
 ==============

-This requires a checkout of the svn repository, as the test.py module is no longer part of the source distribution.
+This requires cloning the hg repository, as the test.py module is no longer part of the source distribution.
 Please see the instructions in Demo/hyphen_test.py.
 All you need is a text file, and its encoding.
 Copy the text file into the Demo/input directory, add a new function call to hyphen_test.py, run it and read the .log file and the files created in the